Gurrasso/odin-json-parser/README.md

 bar := data.(json.Object)["foo"].(Object)["bar"]
 ```

+* Stringifying

-* When we want to stringify a Value we can use the stringify_value proc from the utils file
+When we want to stringify a Value we can use the stringify_value proc from the utils file
 ```odin
 #+feature dynamic-literals
 package main